cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-07-13-the-not-so-strange-case-of-cargo-cult-in-computer-science-research.md

     <em>“A real scientist, not a cargo cult scientist, should follow the principle of integrity.”</em>
 </aside>

-As from the Feynman speech, the three takeaways are very simple:
+As from the Feynman speech, the three takeaways are straightforward:

 1. Get your fundamentals very clear.
 2. Don't aim for fast results with superficial learning.
-3. Have skin in the game: hypothesise, experiment, explore, and remember to follow the scientific method.
+3. Have skin in the game: hypothesize, experiment, explore, and remember to follow the scientific method.

 I'll end this article quoting him: